fdintino/gulp-jspm-build/README.md

 ## baseURL
 The jspm base URL, as normally specified in your ```package.json``` under ```config.jspm.directories.baseURL```.
 Defaults to ```'.'```.

+## config
+Optional, an object passed to SystemJS.config() to override SystemJS settings.

 ## sfx
 Create a single file executable, including all necessary dependencies and systemjs.
 Defaults to ```false```.